 >>> [ 5.68377867 ]

 We know for sure that there are no data points for which there are zero sales, so we are safe to use MAPE.
 Remember that we must interpret it in terms of percentage points.
-MAPE states that our model’s predictions are, on average, 5.6% off from the actual value.
+MAPE states that our model’s predictions are, on average, 5.6% off the actual value.

 Having discussed the MAPE, we also take a look at one of the suggested alternatives to it — the symmetric MAPE.
 It was supposed to overcome the asymmetry mentioned above — the boundlessness of the forecasts that are higher than the actuals.